jasondeckard/RCON/README.md

 ## Installation

 `make install` will compile the utility using gcc and copy it to $HOME/bin.
 A sample configuration file, .rcon, will be copied to the current user's home directory.
+The configuration file should be updated with information regarding your server(s) before using RCON.

 ## Configuration